-How to Overcome Trauma: Help for Healing Memories of Secret Emotional Pain
+How to Heal From Traumatic Memories and Secret Emotional Pain

 We Hide Our Faces to Hide Our Secret Trauma Memories

 Unresolved Memories Are Held in Our Minds

 We all have secret memories, histories, and shameful events from our pasts that haunt the spaces of our minds.